ShinyTrinkets/twofold.ts/docs/similar.md

 The TwoFold tags are very powerful, they receive the inner text and can improve it, destroy it, or ignore it, depending on what the tag needs to do.
-The tags can also receive the context around them, so they can decide what to generate based on context.
+The tags can also receive the text around them, so they can decide what to generate based on context.

 Because TwoFold tags are powerful, but also unique, they are also unpredictible.
 You have to try them to learn how they behave.